 1777 – A large Boulton and Watt steam engine was erected by the locks at Spon Lane to the west to pump water from the Wolverhampton level (473 ft) back up three locks to the summit (491ft).

-1778 – Another engine was erected near the Smethwick locks in the east except it was more powerful because it had to pump water from the Birmingham level (453 ft) back up six locks to the summit .
+1778 – Another engine was erected near the Smethwick locks in the east except it was more powerful because it had to pump water from the lower Birmingham level (453 ft) back up six locks to the summit .

 1786-1789 – As Birmingham and the surrounding areas started to increase their manufacturing output, traffic on the canal increased and the locks at Smethwick still presented a time-consuming obstacle.
 The canal network also expanded to Walsall and Coventry, which resulted in additional strain on the already inadequate water supply.
 All of this cast doubt on the canals ability to expand its capacity.

 Smeaton’s improvements also involved the construction of the Summit Bridge to carry Roebuck Lane across the new cutting and a duplicate flight of locks running parallel to Brindley’s locks at the eastern end of the summit to ease congestion further.
 After Smeaton’s improvements, the canal got busier and busier.
-It became evident that the locks at the Smethwick still formed a bottleneck that restricted the flow of traffic.
+It became evident that the locks at Smethwick still formed a bottleneck that restricted the flow of traffic.

 1824-1829 – Engineer Thomas Telford provided a solution by widening parts of the existing BCN Main Line and bypassing time-consuming sections.